 1. Third-party SDK collects data you forgot to declare

 Analytics (Firebase, Amplitude, Mixpanel), ads (AdMob, Meta Audience Network), crash (Sentry, Crashlytics), and attribution (Adjust, AppsFlyer, Branch) all collect data on your behalf.
-Each one’s “data types” are listed in their privacy documentation, but you have to manually merge them into your own nutrition labels.
+Each one’s “data types” are listed in its privacy documentation, but you have to manually merge them into your own nutrition labels.

 2. You declared “Not Collected” but the SDK proves otherwise

-How to spot it: Search the IPA’s symbols. nm -gU YourApp.app/YourApp | grep -i "ASIdentifierManager\|advertisingIdentifier".
+How to spot it: Search the IPA’s symbols with nm -gU YourApp.app/YourApp | grep -i "ASIdentifierManager\|advertisingIdentifier".
 Any hit means IDFA is reachable and should be declared.

 3. Missing “Linked to User” / “Used for Tracking” sub-answers